folio-org/stripes-experiments/stripes-core/doc/for-people-who-are-developing-stripes-itself-not-just-modules.md

 	$ npm config delete @folio:registry
 	$ npm config delete @folio-sample-modules:registry

-Now prepopulate the Stripes core code's node modules are with symbolic links to the code you want to work on:
+Now prepopulate the Stripes core code's node_modules area with symbolic links to the code you want to work on:

 	$ mkdir -p node_modules/@folio